UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 - Academic, social, developmental, financial and other considerations related to Student International Activities.
 These considerations may be covered in other policies applicable to the same activities and may be reviewed by separate UCI entities under separate authorities.

-- Administration of activities conducted by Independent Program Providers.
+- Administration of activities conducted by Independent Program Providers who are not UCI Affiliates.

 - Administration of UCEAP programs.
 These operate under the policies and procedures of UCEAP.